SwapnilPurohit/SOR_26/README.md

 )
 ```

-And of course, add the new nodes to the `launchDescription` :
+Add all new nodes to the launch description:
 ```python
 launchDescriptionObject.add_action(ekf_node)